10 Ode Examples to Explore

 John Keats was a master of the Horatian ode, and “Ode to a Nightingale” is one such example.
 This poem follows a typical ten-stanza pattern with varying meters throughout the ode.

 In “Ode to a Nightingale,” Keats reflects on emotions of pain and sorrow as he explores mortality and the tragedy of getting old.
-The nightingale is a reflection of immortality as its song continues to sing after the man is gone.
+The nightingale reflects immortality as its song continues to sing after the man is gone.

 “My heart aches, and a drowsy numbness pains